BROWNLOW MEDAL TIPS & BETTING ADVICE

 HOW THE BROWNLOW MEDAL WORKS

-The Brownlow Medal is also knows as the Charlie Brownlow Trophy and is awarded to the best and fairest player in each AFL season.
+The Brownlow Medal is also known as the Charlie Brownlow Trophy and is awarded to the best and fairest player in each AFL season.
 The award is voted for by umpires after each game of the season, with the votes totalled up on Brownlow Medal night five days before the AFL Grand Final.

 The Brownlow Medal is the most prestigious award available to players of the game and has an illustrious honour roll since first being awarded in 1924.